Child Custody | Divorce | Family

-Co-parenting when your ex is an alcoholic can be nearly impossible.
+Co-parenting when your ex-partner is an alcoholic can be nearly impossible.
 If you are worried about the safety of your children, it is in your best interest to consult with a child custody lawyer from your area as soon as possible.
-We can connect you today with a local child custody lawyer to deal with an alcoholic ex-spouse.

 When child custody involves concerns about substance abuse, those issues should never be taken lightly.
 While the accusation itself can lead to powerful testimony, your perspective alone is often not enough to sway a judge’s opinion.
 Listed below are a few steps you should take before bringing your case to court.

 The moment you notice that your ex is developing substance abuse tendencies, it is recommended that you begin collecting evidence.
-This can include police reports, DUI charges, property damage, abuse allegations (photos, video, etc.), eyewitness testimony, and the like.
+This can include police reports, DUI charges, property damage, abuse allegations (including photos and video), eyewitness testimony, and the like.

 Begin to prepare a well-documented record of the other parent’s alcohol issues.
 Additionally, you must provide evidence that your ex’s substance abuse problem negatively impacts their ability to co-parent your child.